menu

 Lower Bottoms is a remote neighborhood (based on population density) located in Oakland, California.
 This is a coastal neighborhood (i.e., is on the ocean, a bay, or inlet).

-Lower Bottoms real estate is primarily made up of medium sized (three or four bedroom) single-family homes.
+Lower Bottoms real estate is primarily made up of small (studio to two bedroom) single-family homes.
 Most of the residential real estate is renter occupied.
-Many of the residences in the Lower Bottoms neighborhood are established but not old, having been built between 1970 and 1999.
+Many of the residences in the Lower Bottoms neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 2000 and the present.

 In Lower Bottoms, the current vacancy rate is 0.0%, which is a lower rate of vacancies than 100.0% of all neighborhoods in the U.S. This means that the housing supply in Lower Bottoms is very tight compared to the demand for property here.